Ricky Ray: Toronto Argonauts

 Ray was traded to the Toronto Argonauts on December 12, 2011, for quarterback Steven Jyles, placekicker Grant Shaw, and a 2012 first round draft pick.
 Ray went on to win the 100th Grey Cup as the Argonauts' starting quarterback.
-On May 31, 2013 the Argos extended Ray's contract through the 2015 CFL season.
+On May 31, 2013, the Argos extended Ray's contract through the 2015 CFL season.

 In 2012, Ray completed 321 of 468 pass attempts (68.6% completion) for 4,059 yards, 20 touchdowns and 11 interceptions for a 99.8 quarterback rating.
 Rays 68.59% completion rate was a new team record breaking the previous mark of 67.25% set by Kerwin Bell in 1998.
 Ray injured his knee in the third quarter of a Week 4 win against the Blue Bombers.
 He missed the Week 5 game and then returned to the starting lineup in Week 7, following a bye in Week 6.
 Ray was averaging over 300 yards passing per game compiling a total of 3,341 yards in his first 11 games before suffering a knee injury in the 1st quarter of a game against Montreal.
-Ray would return for the final two games of the season completing 20 of 33 passes for 383 yards, 4 touchdowns and no interceptions vs Winnipeg and 24 of 30 passes for 305 yards, 4 touchdowns and 1 interceptions against Saskatchewan, earning offensive player of the week honors for the latter performance and helping the Argo clinch a playoff spot.
+Ray would return for the final two games of the season completing 20 of 33 passes for 383 yards, 4 touchdowns and no interceptions vs Winnipeg and 24 of 30 passes for 305 yards, 4 touchdowns and 1 interceptions against Saskatchewan, earning offensive player of the week honors for the latter performance and helping the Argos clinch a playoff spot.

-In the division semi-final Ray completed 23 of 30 passes for 239 yards, 2 touchdowns no interceptions and a rushing touchdown as they defeated Edmonton 42–26.
+In the 2012 East division semi-final Ray completed 23 of 30 passes for 239 yards, 2 touchdowns no interceptions and a rushing touchdown as they defeated Edmonton 42–26.
 In the process Ray helped the team set a new CFL playoff record for the most points in a single quarter with 31.
-In the East final, Ray completed 28 of 37 passes for 399 yards 1 touchdowns and no interceptions as the team beat Montreal on the road 27–20 in advancing to the finals.
+In the East division final, Ray completed 28 of 37 passes for 399 yards 1 touchdowns and no interceptions as the team beat Montreal on the road 27–20 in advancing to the finals.
 The Argos would ultimately emerge victorious in the 100th Grey Cup held at home, beating Calgary 35–22.
 Ray would finish the game 18 for 30 for 231 yards, 2 touchdowns and 1 interception.
-The victory was Rays 3rd Grey Cup, matching Anthony Calvillo for the most Grey Cup wins by the current generation of veteran quarterbacks.

 In the 2013, Ray had a phenomenal year setting multiple CFL, pro football and team records, despite suffering a shoulder injury in the first quarter of a game against Calgary in Week 7 which forced him to sit out six games.
 Ray would return before the end of the season helping the Argos clinch first in the east before sitting out the final game of the season.